ElendilAlmarea/42/ReadMe.md

-All projects I do for 42 (piscine not included)
+all projects I do for 42 (piscine not included)